aseyq/reciprocity_under_conflict/README.md

 2- Download `.parquet` files from the Dropbox link (805 MB) and extract the `.parquet` files (`df_aggregate_payoffs.parquet`, `df_coop.parquet`, `df_long.parquet` in the folder `output/processeddata` https://www.dropbox.com/sh/zu6czzbl1jiscmq/AACE0-A3NiDN2Q98zk9R6QQ9a?dl=0

-Alternatively, you can use wget to download the files in `output/processeddata`:
+Alternatively, you can use wget to download the files using command line to `output/processeddata`:
 ```
 cd reciprocity_under_conflict
 cd output/processeddata